-There are good and bad feng shui plants and positioning matters.
-When we speak of positioning your plants, we speak of this as it's more about how you position plants in specific areas of your living room, bedroom or other areas of your home.
 As feng shui has a lot to do with the overall “feeling” of a space, it is important to find plants that fit comfortably in your space and are not cramped, or too small for the area.
-Healthy, robust plants are a must!

 Bagua is one of the main tools used in feng shui and is an eight sided 'energy map' used to evaluate the energy of the Green Space in your home.
 Each of the eight sections and the center correspond with different life experiences: Career, Wisdom/Knowledge, Finances, Family, Fame, Relationships, Children/Creativity, Supportive People, and Health.
 Plants can be used to connect these eight sides of the map and create harmony and well-being in an area.

 This includes plants that are known to cleanse the air and have strong presence.
-Some of these include Philodendron, Areca Palms, Ferns, Jade, Money Tree and Mother in Law Tongue.
+Some of these include Philodendron, Areca Palms, Ferns, Jade, and Money Tree.
 Of course, there cannot be positive energy in a home or office without clean, good quality air, which makes this aspect of the plant very important.
 Appearances also play an important role, as it is important to have a strong, healthy plant that radiates a strong energy.
 Struggling plants may not offer these qualities so keep your plants healthy and pair them with visually pleasing pots as they can offer vibrancy and a joyful energy.

 These are generally considered plants whose shape can bring undesired energy.
 Cactus is a classic example of a so-called bad feng shui plant because its energy is very "spiky."
 In addition, the Snake Plant could be considered bad feng shui because of their lengthy pointed leaves.
 However, the Snake Plant has strong protective energies to specific areas of your home and is considered helpful.